GEESHEK/RealTimeTradingSimulator/README.md

 # RealTimeTradingSimulator-
 Real-Time Trading simulator using live stock data from a yahoo API, with User data and purchase history stored in a one-to-many CRUD Repository.
+This project used a swing GUI as the front end as we have not been taught any front end for our bootcamp.
 This was the final capstone project completed as a team during the 11 weeks bootcamp.

 This was a 5 days project where we had to come up with a project and had 4 days to code the project from the ground up, as a result, there are many task that were not done or completed.

 My role in the team: